chrisnoden/nuxtv3-tailwind/README.md

 This project is a starter template to get you going using Nuxt v3 and Tailwind CSS v3.1

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [nuxt 3 documentation](https://nuxt.com/) to learn more.

-> NB: eslint currently pinned at 8.22.0 because of an error that occurs in JetBrains IDEs after a breaking change
-> in eslint

 ## Setup